 Michael Levinger is an IT and healthcare executive and multi-time entrepreneur, having been responsible for several businesses in the healthcare field.
 A graduate of Brown University with a master’s degree in business policy from Columbia University, Mike is Chief Operating Officer of Primaris Healthcare, a healthcare services firm specializing in improving quality of care.
 He is also on the faculty of Boston University, where he teaches a graduate course on Health Information Systems and Electronic Health Records.
 Mike is a past president of Temple Beth Elohim in Wellesley and a current member of its Leadership Council.
 Mike and his wife have also been very involved with activities and organizations involving people with disabilities.
 At JF&CS, Mike serves on the Finance Committee.

 Lewis J. Pearlson lives in Newton with his wife, Heidi, and two sons.
 He is a former Managing Partner and Vice President of Investor Relations at LCB Senior Living LLC, a developer/operator and third-party manager of quality senior housing communities.
 Lew's areas of expertise are investments, finance, and senior housing.
 A graduate of Tufts University with a Bachelor’s of Arts in economics, he earned his Master’s of Business Administration at the Yale School of Management.
 Lew serves on the Board of Overseers at Beth Israel Deaconess Medical Center and was also a participant in the Acharai Program at CJP.
-At JF&CS, he is currently serving as the Clerk for the Board and as Chair of the Nominating Committee.
+At JF&CS, he is currently serving as the Clerk for the Board and a member of the CHAI Services Advisory Committee.
 Lew enjoys spending time with his family, reading, and playing golf.

 James Rabb, MD and his wife, Melinda, live in Weston and have three children, Daniel, Samuel, and Sophia.
 James earned his Bachelor’s of Arts from Harvard College and his medical degree from Harvard Medical School.
 He completed an internship at the University of Chicago, a residency at Beth Israel Hospital, and a fellowship in Gastroenterology at the University of Chicago.
 He earned certification in Internal Medicine and Gastroenterology and was stationed in the army at the U.S. Army Institute of Environmental Medicine in Natick, MA for three years.
 Jim is currently a senior physician of medicine at Beth Israel Deaconess Medical Center and Assistant Clinical Professor of Medicine at Harvard Medical School.
 He was awarded the Crohn’s and Colitis Foundation of America-Southern New England Chapter Humanitarian of the Year Award and serves on many professional advisory councils and societies, including the BSO, MFA, and Tufts Friedman School of Nutrition Science and Policy.
 He is a director of the Harvard Glee Club Foundation and sings with the Harvard Radcliffe Chorus.
 Jim is also actively engaged with CJP.
 At the 2010 JF&CS Benefit, Jim, his wife Melinda, and his father Irving, were honored with the JF&CS Community Leadership Award for their personal and professional contributions to Boston’s nonprofit organizations.
 Jim currently serves on the Compliance and Risk Management and Center for Basic Needs Assistance Advisory Committees.
 In his free time, Jim enjoys horseback riding; choral singing; and collecting art, medical art, and antiques.